-Service binds occur between the username submitted by the service (either Teradata Vantage or Teradata Unity) and a bindable directory object.
+Service binds occur between the username submitted by the Teradata Vantage service and a bindable directory object.
 All LDAPv3-compliant directories support bindable objects.
 Requirements for bindable objects vary among directories, but all bindable objects include a userPassword attribute.

 - You can use Teradata system-level objects for service bindable objects, for example:

 - Directories that use Teradata schema extensions can use a tdatSystem object.

 - Directories that use only native directory schema can use a system object.

 Do not use existing Teradata system-level objects, the parents of other Teradata directory objects, as service bindable objects.
 Create system-level objects for use in service binds, or use other bindable directory objects, according to your directory policy.

 - For sites with multiple Teradata Vantage systems, create a bindable object for each system.

 - If site policy requires unique authentication of each service, create a bindable object for each system.
 The LdapServiceFQDN property on each system names its unique bindable object.